How to Become a Certified Translator in UAE

 The UAE’s position as a global business hub and home to millions of expatriates creates sustained demand for certified legal translation.
 Every day, courts process cases involving foreign-language evidence.
 Immigration offices handle applications with documents from dozens of countries.
 Businesses register with authorities using translated corporate documents.

 This demand translates to career opportunities.
 Experienced MOJ translators work with law firms as contractors or staff members.
 Others build independent practices serving diverse clients.
-Some join established translation offices that handle high volumes of legal work.
+Some join established translation offices that handle high-volume legal work.
+These include certificate translation for visa applicants and families relocating to the UAE.

 Career Benefits